Truck Driver Safety Checklist: Custom & Ready to Use

 Second, the dispatcher or fleet manager can build and customize a vehicle inspection checklist that truckers will then need to fill out before and after each route.
 Some items on the checklist come with the minimum to maximum range as well as Warning and Critical values specified by the manager.

-As soon as the fleet check is made mandatory by the manager, drivers will see the checklist in their Track-POD app.
+As soon as the manager makes the fleet check mandatory, drivers will see the checklist in their Track-POD app.

 driver safety mobile checklist